drowe67/freedv-gui/USER_MANUAL.md

 2. Enhancements:
     * Add configuration for background/foreground colors in FreeDV Reporter.
 (PR #545)
     * Always connect to FreeDV Reporter (in view only mode if necessary), regardless of valid configuration.
 (PR #542, #547)
+3. Documentation:
+    * Add information about multiple audio devices and macOS.
+(PR #554)

 ## V1.9.2 September 2023